douniabendib/LEARN-PYTHON-THE-A-TO-Z-/README.md

 - What variables are and how to use them
 - Different data types (integers, floats, strings, booleans)
 - Naming conventions and best practices for variables
+- What Comments are and types of Comments in Python
+- F-Strings in Python
+- What is clean code